Week 3 Q2

 The highlight of the week was our Classical Character Day!
 Students enjoyed all the fun activities and talking about why they choose their character.

-Thank you to our home room moms for a cute and delicious snack on Classical Character Day!
+Thank you to our home room parents for a cute and delicious treat, bookmark craft, and reading "The Day the Crayons Quit" on Classical Character Day!
+The students enjoyed all the activities.

 Thank you,